trebeljahr/trebeljahr.com/_drafts/feynman-note-everything-2.md

 Let's call the application of those rules, *guided curiosity*.

 ## The Process
 Everything starts with picking something you are curious about and want to spend some time learning more about.
 Going in depth with it.
-These things should be picked carefully because to really understand something and write a proper deep dive on it is going to take a lot of time.
+These things should be picked carefully because to  understand something and write a proper deep dive on it is going to take a lot of time.
 But in the end not more time than what you would have wasted otherwise on watching videos without remembering anything.

 Once you have found something you are curious about and want to learn more about you start exploring different sources and angles of that topic.
 On your way to that long form article you build multiple smaller summaries of the content consumed, to engage your mind, while doing so.

 While writing the summaries, you build a papertrail, that slowly circles in on the main ideas.
 Your understanding of the topic grows, with each summary written.
-You can even publish and link between different parts of that papertrail to later show where the understanding of the deep dive actually comes from.
+You can even publish and link between different parts of that papertrail to later show where the understanding of the deep dive  comes from.

-When you have written enough summaries, you want to drill down into the specifics of how the thing you are studying works, and then unpack the most important details about it and write them down in your own terms *from memory* into a first initial draft of your Feynman Deep Dive.
+When you have written enough summaries, you want to drill down into the specifics of how the thing you are studying works, and then unpack the most important details about it and write them down in your terms *from memory* into a first initial draft of your Feynman Deep Dive.

 Then refine that initial draft, by looking at your original Feynman summaries until you have a finished deep dive.